Reverse Takeover Meaning

 #1 – Swift Process

-The usual way of getting listed through Initial Public Offering takes months to years due to various regulatory requirements while getting listed through reverse takeover can be done within weeks only.
-It helps the company’s management in saving time as well as efforts.
+Due to various regulatory requirements, the usual way of getting listed through an Initial Public Offering takes months to years due to various regulatory requirements.
+Getting listed through reverse takeover can be done within weeks only.
+It helps the company’s management in saving time as well as effort.

 #2 – Minimal Risk

-Many times depending upon the microeconomic, macroeconomic or political situation, as well as the recent performance of the company, management may decide to go back on its decision of going public because getting listed at that point of time may not fetch the good response from investors and it can deteriorate the valuation of the company.
+Many times depend upon the microeconomic, macroeconomic, or political situation and the company's recent performance.
+For example, management may decide to go back to the public because getting listed may not fetch a good response from investors, which can deteriorate its valuation.

 #3 – Reduced Dependability on the Markets

-Before going public, there are other several tasks that the company needs to undertake in order to create a positive sentiment in the market for its IPO which includes roadshows, meetings, and conferences.
-These tasks require significant efforts from the management as well as the costs because the company hires investment banks as advisors for these tasks.
+Before going public, there are several other tasks that the company needs to undertake to create a positive sentiment in the market for its IPO, which include roadshows, meetings, and conferences.
+These tasks require effective management and cost efforts because the company hires investment banks as advisors for these tasks.

-But in case of a reverse takeover, the dependence over the market gets reduced significantly because the company does not need to care about the response it will get from investors from the first listing.
-Reverse takeover simply converts the private company into a public company and market conditions do not impact its valuation to that extent.
+In the case of a reverse takeover, the dependence on the market reduces significantly.
+The company does not need to care about the response from investors from the first listing.
+A reverse takeover converts the private company into a public company, and market conditions do not impact its valuation.

 #4 – Less Expensive

-As described in the last part, the company saves the fees that are to be paid to investment banks.
-The costs involved with regulatory filings and prospectus preparation also get exempted.
+As described in the last part, the company saves the fees paid to investment banks.
+In addition, the costs involved with regulatory filings and prospectus preparation also get exempted.

 #5 – Benefits of Getting Listed

-Once the company is public, it becomes easier for the shareholders to exit from their investment as they can sell their shares in the market.
-The access to the capital becomes easier as well since the company can go for secondary listing whenever it needs more capital.
+Once the company is public, it becomes easier for the shareholders to exit their investment to sell their shares in the market.
+In addition, access to the capital becomes easier since the company can go for a secondary listing whenever it needs more money.

 Disadvantages